SB-420

 Plain Language

 Developers and deployers are not required to disclose information under this chapter if doing so would waive a legal privilege or reveal a trade secret.
-This is a safe harbor that limits all disclosure obligations in the chapter — including impact assessment content shared with deployers, individual notifications, and public website statements — but does not eliminate the underlying obligation to perform the assessment or maintain the governance program.
-The trade secret definition incorporates Civil Code § 3426.1 (California's Uniform Trade Secrets Act).
+This is a safe harbor limiting the scope of all disclosure obligations in the chapter — it does not create a new affirmative compliance obligation.

 Statutory Text